Daniel G. McGowan: Arrest and Operation Backfire

 On December 7, 2005, one of the largest arrests of environmental activists in American history began.
 Using the code name Operation Backfire, the FBI arrested six people.
-Chelsea Gerlach, William Rodgers, Kendall Tankersley, Kevin Tubbs, McGowan, and Stanislas Meyerhoff were arrested for allegedly taking part in a wide variety of crimes, including arson and domestic terrorism.
+Chelsea Gerlach, William Rodgers, Kendall Tankersley, Kevin Tubbs, McGowan, and Stanislas Meyerhoff were arrested for allegedly taking part in crimes including arson and conspiracy as part of a domestic terrorism campaign.
 Meyerhoff agreed to be a federal cooperating witness almost immediately.
 On December 22, Rodgers was found dead in his cell in Flagstaff, Arizona, from an apparent suicide.

-On January 20, federal prosecutors, the head of the FBI, and US Attorney General Alberto Gonzales held a press conference announcing a 65 count indictment against 11 individuals relating to 17 different incidents in Oregon, Washington, and California.
+On January 20, federal prosecutors, the head of the FBI, and US Attorney General Alberto Gonzales held a press conference announcing a 65-count indictment against 11 individuals relating to 17 different incidents in Oregon, Washington, and California.
 In addition to the six arrested on December 7, the Oregon indictment also named Jonathan Paul, Suzanne Savoie, Joseph Dibee, Rebecca Rubin, and Josephine Overaker.

 The Oregon indictment charged certain defendants with arson, attempted arson, and using and carrying a destructive device.
-The destructive device charge carried a 30 year mandatory sentence and a life sentence for a second conviction.
+The destructive device charge carried a 30-year mandatory sentence and a life sentence for a second conviction.

-On June 28, the government arraigned Nathan Block, Joyanna Zacher, McGowan and Jonathan Paul on a 65 count superseding indictment.
+On June 28, the government arraigned Nathan Block, Joyanna Zacher, McGowan and Jonathan Paul on a 65-count superseding indictment.
 All four pleaded not guilty.

 Criticism of prosecution

-The Christian Science Monitor reports that the "Operation Backfire" indictments have elicited concern, from activists, that authorities have "cracked the super-secrecy of ALF and ELF".
+The Christian Science Monitor reports that the "Operation Backfire" indictments have elicited concern from activists that authorities have "cracked the super-secrecy of ALF and ELF".
 Alternative media organizations have condemned the arrests, some calling them a "witch-hunt", "aimed at disrupting and discrediting political movements".
 Activists, alluding to the Red Scare, claim the operations are "fishing expedition[s]" carried out "in the midst of 9/11 McCarthyism".
 The government disputes these claims: FBI Director Robert Mueller stated the agency takes action "only when volatile talk crosses the line into violence and criminal activity".